With Nobel Laureate Dr Barry C. Barish attending in person.

 About the Competition

-The spirit of the Re:think essay competition is to encourage critical thinking and exploration of a wide range of thought-provoking and often controversial topics.
+The spirit of the Cambridge Re:think essay competition is to encourage critical thinking and exploration of a wide range of thought-provoking and often controversial topics.
 The competition covers a diverse array of subjects, from historical and present issues to speculative future scenarios.
 Participants are invited to engage deeply with these topics, critically analysing their various facets and implications.
 It promotes intellectual exploration and encourages participants to challenge established norms and beliefs, presenting opportunities to envision alternative futures, consider the consequences of new technologies, and reevaluate longstanding traditions.

 Ultimately, our aim is to create a platform for students and scholars to share their perspectives on pressing issues of the past and future, with the hope of broadening our collective understanding and generating innovative solutions to contemporary challenges.
-This year’s competition aims to underscore the importance of discourse, debate, and critical analysis in addressing complex societal issues in nine areas, including:

-2025 Essay Prompts
+2026 Essay Prompts

 Essay Guidelines and Judging Criteria